atom-morgan/my-portfolio/_posts/2016-3-2-hello-testing.markdown

 tag: [tutorial, WebDev, JavaScript, testing]
 excerpt: >-
   In the world of programming a “Hello, world” program allows us to create a very small working program to verify things are working correctly.
 If you’ve ever written JavaScript and you found yourself wishing there was a “Hello, world” equivalent for testing, this is it!
+description: >-
+  In the world of programming a “Hello, world” program allows us to create a very small working program to verify things are working correctly.
+If you’ve ever written JavaScript and you found yourself wishing there was a “Hello, world” equivalent for testing, this is it!
 layout: post
 style: code
 ---